 But what you don’t know about insurance can hurt you if and when you ever need to file a claim.
 Understanding the requirements of your policy, what coverage it provides, and what the insurance company must do if you file a claim can go a long way to protect your rights if you’ve been injured in an accident.

-The Basics: Why do you need to pay for insurance?
+The Basics: Why do You Need to Pay for Insurance?

 Every state requires drivers to carry a minimum amount of liability insurance.
-For example, in Louisiana the liability insurance coverage of $15,000.00 per person and $30,000.00 per accident for bodily injury.
-Other states, like Alabama, Mississippi, and Arkansas require even more coverage at $25,000.00 per person and $50,000.00 per accident.
+For example, in Louisiana, you must carry the minimum liability insurance coverage of $15,000.00 per person and $30,000.00 per accident for bodily injury.
+There is an additional limit for property damage.

-Failing to carry the state minimum insurance coverage can expose you to costly tickets, fines, and even a suspension of your driver’s license.
+Failing to carry the state’s minimum insurance coverage can expose you to costly tickets, fines, and even a suspension of your driver’s license.
 If you get into an accident, you will be personally liable for any injuries and damage you cause.

 For a free legal consultation, call 800-537-8185